-My goal is that by the end of this post you will feel a little better and have a plan that makes you feel great.
+My goal is that by the end of this post, you will feel a little better and have a plan that makes you feel great.

-The challenge is that when you are feeling the wedding planning blues, it can be tough to pull yourself out of it.
+The challenge is that it can be tough to pull yourself out when you feel the wedding planning blues.
 Well, let us help!

 It’s great to know that we are not the first to experience our challenge.
 In this case, find someone who is also getting married and share your experience.
-You will be surprised how similar your experiences really are and it will let you know that you are not alone.
+You will be surprised how similar your experiences are, and it will let you know that you are not alone.

 Making something with our hands is an experience that is quite irreplaceable.
-But try something with your hands that is completely out of your comfort zone that you have never tried before.
-For example, if you are a foodie try a new handy project from Pinterest.
+But try something with your hands that is completely out of your comfort zone and that you have never tried before.
+For example, if you are a foodie, try a new handy project from Pinterest.
 If you are handy, try a cooking class.
-An art class or a new neighborhood sports league could be just what you need to take your mind off wedding planning.
+An art class or a new neighborhood sports league could be just what you need to take your mind off new wedding planning.